 - Footnote Fever: The books use footnotes to expand one-line jokes in the text into paragraph-long comedic monologues that would otherwise break the flow of the narrative.

-- Golden Snitch: Parodied, as catching it gives that team a zillion points, rendering every other aspect of the game completely meaningless.
+- Golden Snitch: Parodied, as catching it gives that team a zillion points and wins them the game, rendering every other aspect of the game completely meaningless.

 - Parody Name: The books contain such winners as "Muddle" for Muggle, "Philosopher's Scone" for Philosopher's Stone, "Hogwash" for Hogwarts, "Lord Valumart" for Lord Voldemort, "Earth Eaters" for Death Eaters and "Measlys" for Weasleys.